esteladac/espaura/README.md

 ---

+## Current Status

+> **Esteladac:** This project is currently on hold — I'll be back to it soon!
+In the meantime, feel free to explore my other repositories where I'm actively working on new ideas.

+---

+Let me know if you'd like it more casual, technical, or translated into another language.

 **ESPAura** is a modular, personal Ambilight firmware built for ESP8266-based microcontrollers (like the D1 Mini), designed and developed by **Esteladac** for a custom LED setup.
-It enables LED screen backlighting via the Adalight protocol and allows for customizable LED settings, but is tailored specifically to **Esteladac's** hardware.
+It enables LED screen backlighting via the Adalight protocol and allows for customizable LED settings.

 > ⚠️ **This project is currently in development for a final product that will be sold.**
 > The code is strictly **private** and **should not be used or redistributed** under any circumstances by anyone who does not have explicit, written, and signed permission from **Esteladac**.